 My father said, ‘If you are going to Israel I will not recognize you as my son.’

 And I told him, ‘I hope you will change your mind because I really believe that I am acting here as a Jew should.
 I don’t want to stay in Europe; too much Jewish blood here.
 I don’t want it here.’

-My group was on the boat the Exodus, ok?
+My group was on the boat [named] Exodus.
 It wasn’t planned that way.
 I mean, I didn’t know.
 No one in my group knew that it’s going to be the Exodus.
 The ship was brought back to Europe.
 But the British put us over onto three British cargo boats and they tried to unload us in France where we started out from, but…people wouldn’t leave on their own.
 Then they took us across Gibraltar to Hamburg and there they forced us on two boats.
-They had to take two soldiers for every person by hands and feet to take them off the boat.
-Because the claim was by the passengers that we want to go to Eretz Israel, to Palestine.
-So we wouldn’t get off anywhere else.
-So then we were in that detention camp, back in a camp in Germany.
+They had to use two soldiers for every person, to grab them by hands and feet to take them off the boat.
+The passengers claimed that we wanted to go to Eretz, Israel, to Palestine.
+We wouldn’t get off anywhere else.
+So then, we were in that detention camp; back in a camp in Germany.

 I became a rabbi who was really an atheist.
 The truth is, I must tell you, that I felt very strange about it.
 I wouldn’t even have gone into the rabbinate if not for practical reasons.
 I was in a congregation in New York, in Queens, in an area called Rosedale, when NASA sent up a satellite to Mars.
 It was called the Mariner.
 And the Mariner reached Mars and then the contact with the Mariner ceased.
 It didn’t function.
 And for days there was despair in the scientific circles and I followed this avidly…because I was more involved in science than I was with religion.